revoltchat/rfcs/rfc-0000-template.md

 # Prior art

-This should include both good and bad outlooks on the the proposal, this could include how other platforms, software and hardware solve similar issues if relevent or how any existing proposals have tried to solve the same problem.
+This should include both good and bad outlooks on the proposal.
+This could include how other platforms, software and hardware solve similar issues if relevent or how any existing proposals have tried to solve the same problem.

 # Unresolved questions

-- Are there any parts which are not yet designed or you believe need further discussion
+- Are there any parts which are not yet designed or you believe need further discussion?
-- Do you expect any part of this proposal to change and you wish to draw attention to
+- Do you expect any part of this proposal to change?
-- Are there any related issues which you belive are out of the scope of this RFC that could be addressed in a seperate RFC?
+- Are there any related issues which you believe are out of the scope of this RFC that could be addressed in a seperate RFC?

 # Security concerns

-How does this RFC impact security, this section might not always be applicable and if you believe it is not please write in this section why you believe that.
+How does this RFC impact security - This section might not always be applicable and if you believe it is not, please write your reasoning in this section.

 # Future ideas

-Are there any features or changes that this proposal could enable, or how this proposal impacts the future of Revolt.
+Are there any features or changes that this proposal could enable?
+How does this proposal impact the future of Revolt?